Navtej-Singh-1503/NSAI/README.md

 ```
 ---
 ## **IMPORTANT**
--REMEMBER TO REPLACE "YOUR_GEMINI_API_KEY_HERE" IN api.py OR ai.py WILL NOT WORK!!
+-REMEMBER TO HAVE YOUR OWN GEMINI API KEY OR ai.py WILL NOT WORK!!

 ---
 Copyright © 2026 Navtej Singh Saggar